Champions League oficial Resultados en directo y Fantasy

 2008 final highlights: Manchester United 1-1 Chelsea (6-5 pens)

-There was a sense of a baton being passed on as Josep Guardiola's Barcelona overwhelmed the reigning champions in Rome, goals from Samuel Eto'o and Lionel Messi proving decisive.
-Their tiki-taka style had already netted them the Liga and Spanish Cup, midfielder Andrés Iniesta explaining: "It was the first treble [a Spanish club had won].
+There was a sense of a baton change as Pep Guardiola's Barcelona overwhelmed the reigning champions in Rome, strikes from Samuel Eto'o and Lionel Messi proving decisive.
+Barcelona's tiki-taka style had already netted them the La Liga title and Spanish Cup, midfielder Andrés Iniesta explaining: "It was the first treble [a Spanish club had won].
 It's something really unique, magical and something you will always remember."

 2009 final highlights: Barcelona 2-0 Manchester United